limo-trading/lemon.markets.js/README.md

 ### Completeness

-`⚠ NOTE: Completed routes can change to unfinished-state again. depends on the current develepment goals` <br/>
+`⚠ NOTE: Completed routes can change to unfinished-state again. depends on the current development goals` <br/>

 ✅ Completed <br/>
 ❌ Not completed <br/>